West Des Moines Human Rights Commission

 Human Rights Commission Meetings

-Meetings take place monthly beginning in January typically on the second Thursday of each month from 5:00 p.m. to 6:30 p.m. at City Hall in the Council Chambers.
+Meetings take place monthly beginning in January typically on the second Thursday of each month from 5:00 p.m. to 6:30 p.m. at either West Des Moines Human Services (October through April) or City Hall in the Council Chambers (May through September).
 Time is allocated for the public to speak at the beginning of each meeting.
-If you need special accommodations or language assistance, please email Audrey KennisOctober 2024 meeting cancelled due to lack of quorum.
+If you need special accommodations or language assistance, please email Audrey Kennis.

 History